More Than Decoration

-A Harmony & Apollo object is not made to disappear on a shelf.
-It is a room sculpture — and deserves the space, lighting, and context of a sculpture.
+A Harmony & Apollo object is made to define a room.
+It is a sculpture and deserves the space, lighting, and context that does justice to its presence.
+The following five rules help interior designers and stylists unlock the full potential of our objects.

 Rule 1: Give It Space

-A sculptural object needs air.
+Every object needs air.
 At least 40 cm of clearance on each side.
 The form works through its silhouette, and that only unfolds with space.
+A sculptural object comes into its own when it has a dedicated stage: an open wall, a room divider, or a clear area in an entrance hall.

 Rule 2: Light Is Everything